Its-Alex/restic-docker/README.md

-# Restic ftp docker
+# Restic docker

-This container aim to create a container capable to backup files with restic to a ftp server using rclone.
+This repository aim to create a container capable to backup files with restic using rclone to be compatible with any provider.

 ## Getting started

-To use this container you can launch it from docker cli:
+To use this container you can launch it from docker cli, for example using
+rclone:

 ```sh-session
 $ docker run \